tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 “Yes!
 I just don’t know what happened!
 It was never like this, dark and gloomy; it was never filled with dead matters and dried horrifying trees,” I shouted back.
 I felt devastated.
 The forest was never like this.
 What had happened?
 Climate change couldn’t be the only factor.
 There must've been something.
 Something else.

-“Wait, why is there fresh blood?”
-Chris questioned with wide eyes.

 “I am not going to continue this journey.
 I don’t wanna die!”
 Linette screamed.

 “Look, even if you wanna turn back, its impossible.
 We have come this far into the forest.
 The 6 of us will always be together.
 For now, lets get out of this monstrosity.”
 I assured.

 After walking a little longer on the bodies with our lives depended on the rays coming from the torch, we reached a proper, walkable surface again.
 The strong smell slowly diffused away from our noses, fading away into the darkness.

-“It’s gone,” Everyone heaved a sigh of relief.

 Then, something struck our eyes.
 Somehow, we could see a small building in the darkness.
 As we got closer to it, it looked like a small wooden cabin, surrounded by tall, crooked trees.